 The consolidated accounts include Elekta AB (the Parent Company) and companies in which the Parent Company held, directly or indirectly, more than 50 percent of the voting rights at the end of the period, as well as companies in which the Group otherwise has a controlling interest.
 Controlling interest means having a right to formulate the strategies for a company in order to obtain economic benefits.
-A subsidiary is included in the consolidated accounts from the point in time when the controlling interest is obtained until the point in time when the controlling interest safe until the point in time when the controlling interest are eliminated in the consolidated accounts.
+A subsidiary is included in the consolidated accounts from the point in time when the controlling interest is obtained until the point in time when the controlling interest ceases.
+Intragroup transactions, balance sheet items and unrealized intra-group profits are eliminated in the consolidated accounts.